 Here’s a scenario; you design a pin, think it’s good and send it out to the world.
 You’re excited, this is the one that will kill!
 You wait a few weeks, look at the analytics and see that it’s a total failure.
 Does that mean you should give up?
 No, it means, you should try that post with a different pin.

-For example, remember my beginner investing books pin above?
-Well, it’s my second try for that post and it began with this pin for the same post.
+Here’s two examples, one that began with this pin for an investing book post.
 That’s a standard canva pin with no adjustments.
 It was fine, the design was clean and I thought it’d do well.
 However, it barely got any views nor did it get a lot of clicks.
+I went back and designed another one with an original pin and it killed it.
 Why?
 Well, let’s take a look at the two side by side?

-You’ve got a comfortable woman reading a book with a good tagline on the left side.
-How does that compare to a boring table on the right side.
+You’ve got a comfortable woman reading a book with a good tagline on one side.
+How does that compare to a boring table on the other side.
 Which one would you rather click?
 More importantly, which is the audience of Pinterest likely to click?

-The data proves that the left wins out.
+The data proves that the one on the left wins out.
 I wouldn’t have gotten a ton of views on that post if I simply gave up and didn’t try again.

 That’s the reality of Pinterest.
 Sometimes, things work and sometimes thing’s don’t.
 However, if the content you want to share is good, you should keep trying.
 It’s might nob be a bad idea to create two pins for each post right away, include both in the post and see which one does better.